-Globally, nearly 30 million children have been driven from their homes due to conflict and violence, as a part of the global refugee crisis.
-What does this mean for these children, their childhood, and their future?
-Learn about the hope, protection, and opportunity that education can bring a child refugee and how one bill currently in Congress can help – especially for the most vulnerable.
+Globally, there are more than 25 million refugees in the world, about half of whom are children.
+What does this mean for these children, their childhoods, and their futures?
+Learn about the hope, protection, and opportunity that education can bring a child refugee and how one bill currently in Congress can help — especially for the most vulnerable.

 “We were in our village when the missiles and bombs hit,” says Shaima, a sixth-grader.
 She is a Syrian refugee in Jordan and lives with her father and mother.
 “All of the houses were destroyed.
 An explosion happened at the back of the school, so, that’s when I stopped going.”